-- 1. Open an image inside Effects, and add either a Border or Texture filter. - 2.
-Open the Extras Manager by clicking on the Import button in the filter you just added. - 3.
+- 1. Open the Extras Manager in any module (File > Manage Extras). - 2.
 Click on the extras type that contains the content you wish to remove.
-This will display categories within that extras type. - 4.
-To delete an entire category, select in the left column and click on Delete button in the footer of the left column. - 5.
-To delete individual extras, select them in the right column and click on the Delete button in the footer of the right column. - 6.
-After you've closed the Extras Manager, click on the 'x' icon in the filter you added in Step 1.
-This will remove the filter, but your changes to the Extras Manager will be saved.
+This will display categories within that type. - 3.
+To delete an entire category, select in the left column and click on the Delete button in the footer of the left column. - 4.
+To delete individual extras, select them in the right column and click on the Delete ('-' in the Presets tab) button in the footer of the right column.

-Deleting extras is permanent and can not be undone.
+Deleting extras is permanent and cannot be undone.